 Many places in Scripture encourage us to have faith in God, but one place in particular gives us a powerful image as to what life is like when lived with faith, and in contrast, what life is like without it.
-That place is Jeremiah Chapter 17.
-It is also part of the Haftorah that we read this week.
+That place is Jeremiah Chapter 17 which describes what faith looks like — and what the opposite feels like.

 Jeremiah provides us with a description of two trees.
 The first is like a bush in the desert.
 It lives in parched soil and does not thrive.
 The second tree is a true evergreen: “ . . . a tree planted by the water that sends out its roots by the stream . . . its leaves are always green . . . and never fails to bear fruit” (Jeremiah 17:8).
 A tree planted by a stream of water always has strong roots.
 It isn’t affected by the twists and turns of the weather because it has an alternate source of nourishment.
 A tree with well-nourished roots always thrives.
 It is strong, beautiful, and always fruitful.